AndrewHazelden/dome2rect/readme.md

 **Note:** Windows 7 or higher is required to use the tools.

+*Dome2rect is distributed under the GPL v3 license.*

 ### Changes in Version 1.4 ###

 New in Dome2rect version 1.4 is support for converting LatLong Stereo images into the GearVR Stereo cubic format, and a LatLong to mental ray cube1 horizontal strip format conversion.